 What is Local Kriging Neighbourhood Optimisation or LKNO?
 Well it stems from the fact that every block estimated in a model is independent of every other block estimate and therefore the parameters used for each block do not need to be identical.
 LKNO is an alternative approach to optimising estimation parameters and ensures that each block is estimated with the best possible combination of parameters.
-The way it works is that kriging estimates are performed using a range of parameter options and the estimate that produces the best result, that is the one that produces the highest kriging efficiency and / or slope of regression is the one that is selected.
+The way it works is that kriging estimates are performed using a range of parameter options and the estimate that produces the best result, that is the one that produces the highest kriging efficiency and / or slope of regression and / or sum of negative weights is the one that is selected.

 Adding an LKNO

 In order to add an LKNO component you will need to group your data Assay over Domain.

 You will also need to have generated your variograms.